How is the log loss function derived?

 Loss functions of linear regression vs log loss

 Loss functions are used to calculate the difference between a prediction by a machine learning model and the actual observed value.
-It is used during model training and evaluation.
-In model training, it guides how the model updates its parameters (weights and bias).
-In evaluation, the loss values are read by humans.
-They’re the benchmark for checking model performance and guide decision making on the model like: Does the model require more training?
+It is used for model training and assessing the progress of the training.
+In model training, the loss function guides how the model updates its parameters (weights and bias) automatically without human intervention.
+For assessing the progress of the training, the loss values are read by humans.
+They’re the benchmark for checking model training and guide decision making on the model like: Does the model require more training?
 Should the hyperparameters (influencing training) be adjusted?
 Is the model overfitted?
-Loss functions are, thus, designed for reporting losses in an interpretable manner (for evaluation) and in a way that can be implemented computationally (for model training).
+Loss functions are, thus, designed for reporting losses in an interpretable manner (for assessing model training) and in a way that can be implemented computationally (for model training).

 Here’s a recap of the loss functions in linear and logistic regression: